sensebox/sensebox.github.io/_projects/de/2020-01-21-ttn-blockly.md

 ---
 layout: project_page
-name: "TTN Decoding für Anfänger"
+name: "TTN Decoding for Dummies"
 date: 2020-01-23
-author: Felix u Mario
+author: Felix
-abstract: "Eine kleine Anleitung zum Decoding in TTN"
+abstract: "A small walkthrough"
 image: /ttn-decoding/animation.gif
-lang: de
+lang: en
 tags: ["LoRaWAN", "TTN"]
-difficult: "mittel"
+difficult: "medium"
 ---
-# TTN Decoding für Anfänger
+# TTN Decoding isn't hard

-Es geht nur darum, Bytes zu verstehen.
-Nachdem das erledigt ist, ist es ganz einfach, eine schnelle Lösung zu erstellen, um auf deine, von senseBox gemessenen Daten, zuzugreifen.
+It's just about understanding bytes.
+After that is done, it's quite simple to create a fast solution in order to access your data measured by senseBox.

-__Szenario:__ Senden einer willkürlichen Anzahl von Messungen mit LoRaWAN über The Things Network an die openSenseMap.
+__Scenario:__ Sending an abritary number of measurements with LoRaWAN via The Things Network to openSenseMap.

 ## Theory
-LoRaWAN ist nicht geeignet für das Senden von großen Datenmengen, deshalb werden die Informationen in kleine Bytes unterteilt und gesendet.
-Ein Byte enhält 8 Bit.
-Das heißt, man kann zwischen 256 verschiedenen Werten unterscheiden.
-2 Bytes enhalten schon 16 Bits, sodass es möglich ist zwischen 65536 Werten zu unterscheiden.
+LoRaWAN isn't suitable for large amount of data.
+That's why we usually send our information in small byte chunks.
+It is important to think about the number of bytes that are suitable to contain all neccesary information.
+One byte contains 8 bit.
+That means, you can differentiate between 256 values.
+2 bytes contain 16 bits where you can differentiate between 65.536 values.

-Die nachfolgende Tabelle gibt eine Übersicht üer die Bandbreite:
+The following table identifies which range how many bytes provide:

 | Bytes | Bit | min (signed)   | max (signed)  | min (unsigned) | max (unsigned) |
 |-------|-----|----------------|---------------|----------------|----------------|